This post may contain affiliate sales links. Please see my full disclosure policy for details

 Oddly enough, he’s not into the pudding and whipped cream but it doesn’t stop him from having a slice of cake.

-This is a moist vanilla Cake loaded with Oreo cookies, white chocolate pudding and topped with homemade whipped cream.
+This is a moist vanilla cake is loaded with Oreo cookies, white chocolate pudding and topped with homemade whipped cream.
 Plus, it’s finish it off with more Oreos and hot fudge sauce for good measure.
 Don’t you just want to sink your teeth into it?

 This Cookies and Cream Pudding Poke Cake is so easy to make.
 Let’s walk through the steps.

 - The recipe starts with my vanilla cake.
 I’ve reduced the sugar in this recipe by 1/2 cup and added a few handfuls of crushed Oreos.

 - For this cake, it’s an oil-based cake recipe so there’s no need to wait for the butter to soften.
 The oil, eggs, sugar, vanilla and sour cream are all beaten together.